Factor Calculator

 Useful Tips 💡

-• Negative inputs return both positive and negative factors - standard mathematical convention
+• Negative inputs return both positive and negative factors, which is the standard mathematical convention for divisors.

 📋Steps to Calculate

-3. View the complete sorted factor list, pairs, and prime factorization
+3. View the complete sorted factor list, factor pairs, and prime factorization.

 Mistakes to Avoid ⚠️

-1. Forgetting negative factors - every number has both positive and negative divisors.
+1. Forgetting negative factors: every integer has both positive and negative divisors, so 6 has eight factors total, not four.

 Questions and Answers